anonymousForNow/FEAT/README.md

 # DeepAuth

+Self-contained Integrity and Authenticity of CNN Using Fragile Watermark

+Avaliable Soon

-Protecting the Integrity of Deep Neural Networks using Wavelet based fragile watermarking
+This reposiroty includes our DeepAuth algorithm to protect Deep Neural Network models using Wavelet based Steganography.

+The code will be avaliable once the paper is accepted.